What is Autism?

 Autism Is a ‘Spectrum’ Disorder

-People with autism can be a little autistic or very autistic.
-Thus, it is possible to be bright, verbal, and autistic as well as mentally retarded, non-verbal and autistic.
-A disorder that includes such a broad range of symptoms is often called a spectrum disorder; hence the term “autism spectrum disorder.”
+A disorder that includes a broad range of symptoms is often called a spectrum disorder; hence the term “autism spectrum disorder.”
 The most significant shared symptom is difficulty with social communication (eye contact, conversation, taking another’s perspective, etc.).
 Early detection is important.

 People With Autism Are Different from One Another

-If you’ve seen Rainman or a TV show about autism, you may think you know what autism “looks like.”
+If you’ve seen Rainman or a TV show that features a character with autism, you may think you know what autism “looks like.”
 In fact, though, when you’ve met one person with autism you’ve met ONE person with autism.
 Some people with autism are chatty; others are silent.
 Many have sensory issues, gastrointestinal problems, sleep difficulties and other medical problems.
-Others may have social- communication delays – and that’s it.

 There Are Many Unfounded Myths About Autism

-The media is full of stories about autism, and many of those stories are less than accurate.
+The media is full of stories about autism.
 For example, you may have heard that people with autism are cold and unfeeling, or that people with autism never marry or hold productive jobs.
 Since every person with autism is different, however, such “always” and “never” statements simply don’t hold water.
 To understand a person with autism, it’s a good idea to spend some time getting to know him or her – personally!

 Autistic People Have Many Strengths and Abilities